Rwenzori Mountains National Park, Uganda

 The high altitudes in the park can cause altitude sickness.
 Take time to acclimatize, drink plenty of water, and consult your guide or a healthcare professional for advice on managing altitude sickness.

-7. Respect local culture
+7. Respect Local Culture

 The Bakonzo people and their culture are an integral part of the park.
 Respect their customs, traditions, and property, and seek permission before taking photographs of local people or their belongings.